 Snowdrop- Galanthus S 'Arnott'

-So my advice is to waste no time but buy them and plant them as soon as you can!
+So my advice is to waste no time and plant them as soon as you can!

 If you have no space in your borders, pop snowdrops into pots filled with potting compost and leave them outside to grow.
 Come January, you will be able to see the best place to plant them and can pop them into gaps.